Trisha-tech/OnlineBookSales/README.md

 ### Navigate to the Repository:

-- Go to the Awesome GitHub Profiles repository.
+- Go to the Online Book Sales repository.

 ### Click on Fork: